Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Experiments

 We perform retrieval on the content and style latent spaces, respectively.
 As shown in Figure~\ref{fig:interpolation} (c) and (d), given a query image (labeled with a red box), its nearest neighbors in the content space share the same pose but have different identities, which reveals the content space is well aligned.
 To better identify the faces, we let the query's nearest neighbors in the style space share the same pose, and the generated faces look very similar, revealing that the style is well maintained.
 As shown in Figure~\ref{fig:interpolation} (e), zero-valued content embedding result in a canonical view.
 As we assume that the pose distribution of faces is $\mathcal{N}(0, I)$, the canonical views are the most common pose in the dataset, and the zero-valued content embedding has the largest likelihood accordingly.

-\textbf{Visual Analogy \& Comparison.} Visual analogy~\citep{car3d} is to switch style and content embeddings for each pair.
+\textbf{Visual Analogy \& Comparison.} Visual analogy~\cite{car3d} is to switch style and content embeddings for each pair.
 We show the visual analogy results of our method against FactorVAE (typical unsupervised baseline) and Lord (strongest supervised baseline) in Figure~\ref{fig:visual} on Chairs, Car3D, and CelebA.
 The results show that FactorVAE on all datasets is of poor generation quality and bad content transfer.
-On Cars3D, Lord's results have artifacts (e.g., third column), and its style embeddings could not encode the color information of the test images (e.g., fourth row).
-On CelebA, the transfer result of Lord is not consistent, e.g., the content embedding controls facial expression in the fifth column, while other content embeddings do not control expression.
+On Cars3D, Lord's results have artifacts (\textit{e.g.}, third column), and its style embeddings could not encode the color information of the test images (\textit{e.g.}, fourth row).
+On CelebA, the transfer result of Lord is not consistent, \textit{e.g.}, the content embedding controls facial expression in the fifth column, while other content embeddings do not control expression.
 Our method achieves comparable pose transfer to Lord and maintains the identities of the images.
-For more results (including on other datasets), please refer to Appendix D.
+Furthermore, we show our results on the Market-1501~\cite{zheng2015scalable} dataset in Figure~\ref{fig:reid_more}, which demonstrates our method can disentangle the human pose and the appearance even though the skeletons have large variances.
+For more results (including on other datasets), please refer to the supplementary material.